dahliamalkhi/dahliamalkhi.github.io/_drafts/block-stm.md

     if nextValidation < nextPrelimExecution                 # schedule validation j := nextValidation.increment() ; if j >= nextPrelimExecution, go back to loop
-        re-read tx-j read-set
+        re-read TXj read-set
-        if read-set differs from original read-set of the latest tx-j execution goto execute
+        if read-set differs from original read-set of the latest TXj execution goto execute

     otherwise if nextPrelimExecution <= n             # schedule execution